AlynxZhou/alynx-emacs-config/README.md

 ![Screenshot](./screenshot.png)

-I don't suggest others to use my configuration files since I only care about what I need, this is just for syncing my files.
+This repo is very personalized and may not be suitable for everyone, I use it for syncing files between my systems primarily.

 # Usage